dshrestha/dshrestha-old/README.md

 ## You might run into issues when running ember server.
 General errors and how I fixed them :

+* when quoting font names in css file always use double quotes (") instead of single quote (') because when the assets are compiled, it gets rid of single quotes making font names invalid in situation like these:
+	font: 1.1em'colaborate thinregular';//before compilation
+	font: 1.1emcolaborate thinregular;//after compilation

 * cannot find module 'node_modules\broccoli-ember-hbs-template-compiler'
 	* `npm install`
 	* `bower install`